Dominik-97/curriculum-vitae/index.md

 ### Other hard skills

 Listed below are other more specific hard skills (Framework & Methodologies..).
-Other (Other skills maybe not directly fitting into other categories), other specific skill which might not be directly technology and maybe is not so broad to be general knowledge can be found here.
+Other (Other skills maybe not directly fitting into other categories), other specific skills which might not be directly technology and perhaps are not so broad to be general knowledge can be found here.

 <br>